measurement-factory/anubis/README.md

 (2): The (...) in the table above denotes specific information about the number of tests succeeded/pending/failed so far, e.g.:
 ![](./docs/images/automated_status_details.png)

+(3): This state means that the bot will ignore this PR (even if the unterlying problem has been fixed) until the M-ffailed-staging-checks is manually removed.
+Please also see the description of M-failed-staging-checks below.

 In some cases (usually errors), the message is prefixed with a label, e.g.:
 ![](./docs/images/automated_status_problem.png)